MatteoCarlone/RT1_Assignment_2/README.md

 	sudo apt-get install xterm
 ```

-The user can easily run all the nodes I created and also the stageros node that opens the enviroment and also provides a list of usable messages and services.
+The user can easily run all the nodes I created and also the stageros node that opens the enviroment and  provides a list of usable messages and services.

 __Command to launch the project__: